Lucien Le Moine

 Mounir Saouma

-Moine – The Monk.
-Refers to his intro into wine at a monastery in the Middle East.
-In the late 1980s, Mounir Saouma’s visit to a Trappist monastery in the Middle East led to a prolonged stay during which he worked in the monastery vineyards and first learned to make wine.
-Studied Viticulture and Oenology in Montpellier, followed by six years working in Burgundy, other areas of France, and California.
+What does Lucien Le Moine mean?
+The Enlightened One — a tongue-in-cheek tip of the hat to his origins.
+Mounir, the name of the founder, is Lebanese, and in that language, it means ‘light’; the French equivalent is Lucien.
+Moine — The Monk — refers to his introduction to wine at a monastery in the Middle East.
+In the late 1980s, Mounir Saouma’s visit to a Trappist monastery in the Middle East led to a prolonged stay, during which he worked in the monastery vineyards and first learned to make wine.
+He later studied Viticulture and Oenology in Montpellier, followed by six years working in Burgundy, other regions of France, and California.